DanielLandonJr/star_frontiers_react/README.md

 ## Running the Application

-Once Stage 1 is completed the application will be hosted.
-To acces the app just go to the appropriate link (once supplied).
+Stage 1 is partially completed.
+I have one dataset up and running.
+I have come up with a simpler way of doing this but for now the one dataset will be enough.

 ## Install

 As usual

-`npm install` and enjoy.
+`npm install`

+## Development Server

+`npm run start`

 ---